WordPress Maintenance Tips To Keep Site Your Running Smoothly

 - And tons of other helpful services

-I don’t think anyone Enjoys performing WordPress maintenance.
-But it is something you absolutely need to do if you want to keep your site secure and running well.
-Some tips – like updating your site and running backups – you need to always be on top of.
+I don’t think anyone enjoys performing WordPress maintenance.
+But you absolutely need to do it if you want to keep your site secure and running well.
+You need to always be on top of some tips – like updating your site and running backups.
 While others, like broken links and spam comments, can safely be relegated to the “check every few months” pile.
-But the import thing is – maintenance needs to always be in the back of your mind.
+But the important thing is – maintenance needs to always be in the back of your mind.